typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 1. Compared to the Semantic Web, **Grakn reduces the complexity while maintaining a high degree of expressivity.** With Grakn, we avoid having to learn different Semantic Web Standards, each with high levels of complexity.
 This reduces the barrier to entry.
 2. **Grakn provides a higher-level abstraction for working with complex data** than Semantic Web Standards.
 With RDF we model the world in triples, which is a lower level data model than Grakn's entity-relation concept level schema.
 Modelling and querying for higher order relationships and complex data is native in Grakn.
-3. **Semantic Web Standards are built for the Web, Grakn works for closed world systems with private data.** The former was designed to work for linked data on an open web with incomplete data, while Grakn works like a traditional database management system in a closed world environment.
+3. **Semantic Web Standards are built for the Web, Grakn works for closed world systems.** The former was designed to work for linked data on an open web with incomplete data, while Grakn works like a traditional database management system in a closed world environment.

 Grakn provides us with one language that gives us a concept-level model, a type system, a query language, a reasoning engine and schema verification.
 To do the same with Semantic Web Standards requires multiple Standards and their respective implementations, each with their own inherent complexities.
 In particular, OWL is extremely feature rich, which has resulted in a high degree of complexity making it unsuitable for most software applications.
 Instead, Grakn provides a suitable balance between complexity and expressivity when it comes to working with knowledge representation and automated reasoning.

 This comparison has aimed to provide high level similarities and differences between both technologies, but, of course, there is more to Grakn and The Semantic Web than what we’ve tried to show here.